Crypto tax loss harvesting: how to reduce your tax bill

 Tracking transactions

 Keeping meticulous records of all crypto transactions, including purchases, sales, and transfers, is crucial but can be challenging.
-Crypto tax calculators can help you keep track and identify unrealised losses for you.
+Crypto tax calculators can help you keep track, automatically apply the matching rules and can even identify unrealised losses for you.

 When should I sell crypto for tax loss harvesting?